-Interest Rate Risk - The risk to which the pension fund is exposed to changes in interest rates and relates to its holdings in bonds and cash.
-Based on interest received on fixed interest securities, cash balances and cash and cash equivalents.
+Interest Rate Risk - The risk to which the Pension Fund is exposed to changes in interest rates and relates to its holdings in bonds and cash.
+Based on interest received on fixed interest securities, cash and cash equivalents.

-The fund's direct exposure to interest rate movements as at 31 March 2019 and 31 March 2018 is set out below.
+The Fund's direct exposure to interest rate movements as at 31 March 2020 and 31 March 2019 is set out below.
 These disclosures present interest rate risk based on the underlying financial assets at fair value.